 Step 10 – The first date survival guide

 The first date is where the fun really begins, but even for the most confident amongst us, meeting someone for the first time can be nerve-wracking.
-Our first date survival guide is designed to help to put you at ease before and during your date, so you can rest assured it will be enjoyable, and perhaps the first of many more to come.
+Our survival guide is designed to give you enough first date tips to mhelp to put you at ease before and during your date, so you can rest assured it will be enjoyable, and perhaps the first of many more to come.

 Eliminate pre-date nerves